Rebuild an on-premises application in Azure

 Figure 44: Naming an Azure Cosmos DB database.

 They add a new collection to the database, with default capacity and throughput.

 Contoso admins provision the Computer Vision API.
-The API will be called by the function, to evaluate pictures uploaded by users.
+The API will be called by the function, to evaluate pictures that are uploaded by users.

-They create a Computer Vision instance in the Azure Marketplace.
+The admins create a Computer Vision instance in Azure Marketplace.

 They save the connection settings for the API to a text file for later reference.